olin/studentgovernment/bylaws.md

 is contingent on an Organization keeping accurate financial records which can be produced upon request.
 Organization status is granted for one year at a time.

+Each new club establishes itself by submitting a charter to the Committee for approval.
+To remain established, each club or organization must submit a charter each academic year.

+A valid charter states the club or organization's purpose, membership structure, leadership transition protocol, events and activities, expected purchases, club assets, and charter amendment procedure.
+The Committee maintains a public repository containing all club and organization charters that club and organization members can amend according to the procedures listed in the club or organization charter.

 #### Section 6.
 CCO Budget.

 The CCO Budget is allocated jointly by the Director and Assistant Director of